 - Lucifer's divine conflict with God reaches its dramatic conclusion in the Left Behind series, as the penultimate Battle of Armageddon in Glorious Appearing and the Final Battle between God and Satan's forces in Kingdom Come end up being one-sided Curb Stomp Battles, with the last one being very anti-climactic as God just incinerates Satan's forces in seconds.

-- The Star Trek Expanded Universe novel I, Q gives us the Q Continuum's counterpart the M (both sides being Sufficiently Advanced Aliens that screw with the universe for their own amusement, or so it would appear).
+- I, Q gives us the Q Continuum's counterpart the M (both sides being Sufficiently Advanced Aliens that screw with the universe for their own amusement, or so it would appear).
 Neither side has any particular reason for being at war with the other (the initial reason was, quote, "Because there's something about you that really pisses us off"), but apparently one of the M invoking Your Mom was reason enough, even though nobody could figure out exactly whose mother had been insulted and nobody in the Q Continuum had a mother in the first place.
 And really, that's as much sense as the whole thing ever makes.

 - Star Trek: Deep Space Nine.
 The Prophets, Sufficiently Advanced Aliens that the Bajorans view as gods, have Evil Counterparts in the Pah-wraiths.
 According to legend the Prophets cast the Pah-wraiths out of the Celestial Temple (the wormhole) thousands of years ago, and they make repeated efforts to return during the series and battle the Prophets' representatives in the process.
 Implications are also made that the Prophets and Pah-wraiths are subtly influencing the course of the Dominion War in favor of the Federation Alliance or the Dominion, respectively.